databricks/databricks-sql-nodejs/docs/readme.md

   - timeout is the maximum time to execute an operation.
 It has Buffer type because timestamp in Hive has capacity 64.
 So for such value, you should use [node-int64](https://www.npmjs.com/package/node-int64) npm module.

-To know other methods see [IHiveSession](/lib/contracts/IHiveSession.ts) and [examples/session.js](/examples/session.js).
+To know other methods see [IDBSQLSession](/lib/contracts/IDBSQLSession.ts) and [examples/session.js](/examples/session.js).

-## HiveOperation
+## DBSQLOperation

-In most cases, HiveSession methods return [HiveOperation](/lib/HiveOperation.ts), which helps you to retrieve requested data.
+In most cases, DBSQLSession methods return [DBSQLOperation](/lib/DBSQLOperation.ts), which helps you to retrieve requested data.

-After you fetch the result, the operation will have [TableSchema](/lib/hive/Types/index.ts#L143) and data (Array<[RowSet](/lib/hive/Types/index.ts#L218)>).
+After you fetch the result, the operation will have [TableSchema](/lib/hive/Types/index.ts#L143) and data.

-### HiveUtils

-Operation is executed asynchronously, so before retrieving the result, you have to wait until it has finished state.
+Operation is executed asynchronously, but `fetchChunk`/`fetchAll` will wait until it has finished.
+You can get current status of operation any time using a dedicated method:

 ```javascript
 ...